omise/omise-android/README.md

 })
 ```

+The `Client` class will automatically dispatch the network call on an internal background thread and will call listener methods on the thread that initially calls the send method.

 ### Retrieve Capabilities
 You can retrieve all of your capabilities and available payment sources through the SDK in the following manner.

-First build the Client and supply your public key like so:
+First build the Client and supply your public key this way:

 ```kotlin
 private val client = Client("pkey_test_123")
 ```

-Then construct the Capability request
+Then construct the Capability request:

 ```kotlin
 val request = Capability.GetCapabilitiesRequestBuilder().build()